meihuisu/CFM/README.md

       install cfm viewer from git to /var/www/html

-Instructions used on stand up the cfm viewer on a micro node reserved from AWS cloud service
+Instructions to stand up the cfm viewer on a micro node reserved from AWS cloud service

     `run-as-me`, for the installer who is installing the software stack

     `run-as-postgres`, for user, postgres, who is bringing up the postgres server

     `run-as-httpd`, for installing and starting up the web service

 ## Layout